 - Look at the nature of the platform.
 Different apps cater to different tactics and items.

-Sometimes these apps can seem intimidating at first.
+Sometimes these apps to sell clothes can seem intimidating at first.
 But if you’re ready to get invested, they can be a great resource!
 Do you have any favorite apps to sell clothes?
 Let us know in the comments!